 Mathematics I believe is an instrument of understanding, albeit a sublimely mental one.
 It probes, it reveals, it occasionally surprises, and it illuminates how things follow from the premises we choose.
 As a method it arrived seriously in economics in the 1870s with the work of Stanley Jevons, Léon Walras, and Francis Edgeworth.
 And it stirred some degree of contention even then.
-The economy is very much a creation of humans and a very complicated one, so given the liberty of human choices and the vagaries of people's actions, it is not obvious why algebraic logic and calculus should apply.
-"Some say human liberty will never allow itself to be cast into equations," said Walras in 1874, speaking of his detractors; then he dismissed them with a shrug, "Those economists who do not know any mathematics, ... let them go their way" (quoted in McCloskey, 2005).
+The economy is very much a creation of humans and a complicated one, so given the liberty of human choices and the vagaries of people's actions, it is not obvious why algebraic logic and calculus should apply.
+"Some say https://doi.org/10.1016/j.jebo.2022.10.036 human liberty will never allow itself to be cast into equations," said Léon Walras (1874), speaking of his critics; then he dismissed them with a shrug, "Those economists who do not know any mathematics, ... let them go their way."
+After a passage of some 150 years, such sentiments are still with us, and more recently other scruples have been added (Boulding, 1992; Cassidy, 2009; McCloskey, 2005; Mirowski, 2002; Romer, 2015; Simpson, 2013).